rido-min/IoTHubMQTTBrokerPreviewSamples/README.md

 ### Scenario 3 – Fan-in (many to one) messaging over custom topics

-This scenario simulates publishing messages from multiple clients to a single device.
+This scenario simulates publishing messages from multiple clients to a single client.
+Consider a use case where one needs to identify location of vehicles on a map.
 For instructions see [README](https://github.com/Azure/IoTHubMQTTBrokerPreviewSamples/tree/main/Scenario3)

 ### Scenario 4 – One to one messaging over custom topics